-Tens of thousands of Hong Kongers join anti-government rally
+Hong Kong protesters throng streets under heavy rain

 Anger over a now-suspended bill that would allow criminal suspects in Hong Kong to be extradited to mainland China erupted in June, but the rising unrest has been fueled by broader worries about the erosion of freedoms guaranteed under the “one country, two systems” formula put in place after Hong Kong’s return from British to Chinese rule in 1997.

-Gathered in Victoria Park at the start of the rally, protesters held aloft placards with slogans including “Free Hong Kong!” and “Democracy now!”, and umbrellas to shield them from the rain.
-The crowd was peaceful and included the elderly, the middle aged, young people and families, with some parents carrying toddlers.
+Protesters held aloft placards with slogans including “Free Hong Kong!” and “Democracy now!” and umbrellas to shield them from the rain.
+The crowd in Victoria Park was peaceful and included elderly people as well as the middle aged, young people and families, with some parents carrying toddlers.

-Despite rally organizers not having permission to march, the park could not accommodate the crowd and many headed west toward the city’s financial center, chanting for the city’s Beijing-backed leader, Carrie Lam, to step down.
+Despite rally organizers not having permission to march, the park could not accommodate the crowd, which thronged the streets around the park.
+Many protesters headed toward the city’s financial center, chanting for the city’s Beijing-backed leader, Carrie Lam, to step down.

-The crowd at the Central subway station, one of the city’s busiest, was at a near-standstill on Sunday afternoon as a sea of people dressed in black T-shirts waited to board trains.
-The group erupted in cheers and chanted “Revolution of our time!” in Cantonese when an empty train finally arrived.
+One protester shouted at others who were jeering at police “Today is a peaceful march!
+Don’t fall into the trap!
+The world is watching us,” prompting the group to move on.

+It was impossible to put an exact figure on the number of protesters put Reuters journalists, reporting from around the territory, put the total at at least 100,000.

-Aside from Lam’s resignation, demonstrators are seeking complete withdrawal of the extradition bill, a halt to descriptions of the protests as ‘rioting’, a waiver of charges against those arrested, an independent inquiry and resumption of political reform.
+Aside from Lam’s resignation, demonstrators are seeking complete withdrawal of the extradition bill, a halt to descriptions of the protests as “rioting”, a waiver of charges against those arrested, an independent inquiry and resumption of political reform.

 “When we were young, we didn’t think about it.
-But my son tells me: After 2047, what will happen to me?,” said a history teacher named Mrs. Poon, referring to the year when the 50-year agreement enshrining Hong Kong’s separate system will lapse.
+But my son tells me: After 2047, what will happen to me?,” said a history teacher named Poon, referring to the year when the 50-year agreement enshrining Hong Kong’s separate system will lapse.

 “I will come again and again and again.
 We do not know how any of this is going to end.
 We will still fight,” she said.

-Police have come under criticism for using increasingly aggressive tactics to break up demonstrations, and on Sunday some people handed out balloons resembling eyeballs, a reference to the injury suffered by a female medic who was hospitalized after being hit by a pellet round in the eye.
+Police have come under criticism for using increasingly aggressive tactics to break up demonstrations and on Sunday some people handed out balloons resembling eyeballs, a reference to the injury suffered by a female medic who was hospitalized after being hit by a pellet round in the eye.

 On Saturday, however, a demonstration in support of the government attracted what organizers said was 476,000 people, although police put the number of attendees at 108,000.